This 34-page, mile-by-mile guide (with 54 photos) will show you the points of interest along the South Klondike Highway and the Dyea Road. The

 Sourdough and Alaska Green Jeep.
 All the offices are reasonable walks from any of the docks, though shuttle buses are available.

-- there is 1 gas station in Skagway (at 2nd Avenue and State Street), priced at $4.557 per gallon as of April 6, 2013.
+- there is 1 gas station in Skagway (at 2nd Avenue and State Street), priced at $4.783 per gallon as of June 28, 2013 (a 5% discount is given of that price for cash sales).
 It's much higher in Carcross, but you won't need to fuel up there.

 - if you're coming up in May, you may want to know when the ice leaves Emerald Lake